emikojima/i-have-that-v2/README.md

 ![Imgur](https://media.giphy.com/media/1zgvDawO5VAx1ou5wE/giphy.gif)

 ## Installation:
-* You can install the rails gem by typing 'gem install rails' in the command line, if you don't have it already.
+* You can install the rails gem by typing `gem install rails` in the command line, if you don't have it already.
-* From the command line Run 'git clone git@github.com:emikojima/i-have-that-v2.git'
+* From the command line Run `git clone git@github.com:emikojima/i-have-that-v2.git`
-* Run 'bundle install'
+* Run `bundle install`
-* Run 'rake db:migrate'
+* Run `rake db:migrate`
-* Run 'rails-s' to launch application in the browser.
+* Run `rails s` to launch application in the browser.
 * View on localhost:3000

 ## Contributer's Guide: